 Dismiss Modal

-Montgomery, Autauga and Elmore counties are locally known as the River Region.
-Montgomery, the capital of Alabama, is located in the central part of the state on the banks of the Alabama River, 92 miles south of Birmingham.
-The tri-county area has a population of approximately 374,536 residents and an estimated draw area of 600,000 people.
+Montgomery, Autauga, and Elmore counties collectively make up the River Region.
+As the capital of Alabama, Montgomery is situated in the central part of the state, along the banks of the Alabama River, 92 miles south of Birmingham.
+The tri-county area boasts a population of approximately 374,536 residents and an estimated draw area of 600,000 people.
+The addition of the $1 billion Hyundai auto plant in Montgomery has brought diversity to the area's economy.

 Parks and Recreation